katcipis/katcipis.github.io/_drafts/restless-restfull.md

 There was I living my life, doing some crappy API's but not feeling bad about it, people where using it and they worked.
-Since not a lot of people asked question about how to use I suppose it was not that hard although they would not be "RESTful" since sometimes POST was used not to create stuff and I used to model processes (verbs) on URL's where appropriate.
+Since not a lot of people asked questions on how to use them I suppose it was not that hard to understand and integrate with them, although they would not be "RESTful" since sometimes POST was used not to create stuff and I used to model processes (verbs) on URL's where appropriate.